CVanfleet/dry-oar/README.md

 CSS files add styling rules to your content

+## ← troubleshooting.html

+Will be used in week 3

 ## ← positioning.html and positionstyle.css

 These files will be used later in the semester.
-You can ignore them until then (or poke around and see if you can follow what is going on there ;) Just dont's change them until you are instructed!)
+You can ignore them until then (or poke around and see if you can follow what is going on there ;) Just don't change them until you are instructed!)